Urmil Thakur

 Smt.
 Urmil Thakur (born 1 April 1958) is an Indian politician from Hamirpur, Himachal Pradesh.

 She was 1st elected as a BDC Member, Panchayat Samiti, Sujanpur, 1995, at the same time Zila Parishad member in 1995, Hamirpur, Himachal Pradesh, 1995–98, elected to State Assembly in 1998, Parliamentary Secretary in Himachal Pradesh Government, 1998–2003, again elected to State Assembly In 2007.

 Personal life

 Smt.
 Urmil Thakur was born on 1 April 1958.
 Her father was Late Sh.
 Roop Singh Rana.
 She earned her Bachelor of Arts (B.A.) followed by B.Ed.
 She married Sh.
 Bhupinder Singh Thakur, a Govt.
 Officer and gave birth to two sons & a daughter.
 Being the elder daughter-in-law of stalwart leader Sh.
 Jagdev Chand Thakur of Bharatiya Janata Party from Himachal Pradesh, she pursued her political path with BJP.
 She represented Hamirpur Assembly seat twice.
 Unfortunately, in 2021 her husband Sh.
-Bhupinder Singh passed away after prolonged illness.
+Bhupinder Singh died after prolonged illness.